hyperknot/lfi-api-spec/README.md

 ## Contributing

 This specification is maintained at [github.com/hyperknot/lfia-spec](https://github.com/hyperknot/lfia-spec).
-Issues and pull requests are welcome.

 ---